Arkansas rallies, avoids upset against Rice with 38-17 win

 “We did about everything we could possibly do wrong in the first half,” Arkansas coach Sam Pittman said.
 “I told the team we were going to face adversity.
 I didn’t know it was going to be the entire first half.
 I’m so happy we won, but we didn’t field a very good football team today.”

+Arkansas will have to be better next week against Texas.
+The two former Southwest Conference — and future SEC rivals — are meeting for the first time in the regular season since 2008.

+Jefferson, in his second career start, was just 4 of 11 for 21 yards passing in the first half as the Razorbacks trailed, 10-7.
+His second pass of the second half, though, was a 31-yarder to Morris down the right sideline that resulted in a jumping celebration from the sophomore quarterback.
+Five plays later, he ran up the middle for his second rushing score of the game.

-Jefferson went 12 of 21 for 128 yards passing with a touchdown — an insurance score on a 9-yard pass to Tyson Morris — and an interception.
-He added another 51 yards rushing on eight carries with the two touchdowns.
+Jefferson ultimately finished 12 of 21 for 128 yards with a touchdown – an insurance score to Morris in the fourth quarter – and an interception.
+He added another 89 yards on the ground on nine carries.
+A 31-yard completion to Morris on his second throw of the second half seemed to shake free some of the nerves.

-Arkansas scored its final touchdown on 3-yard run by Dominique Johnson with 58 seconds left.

-Green was fair until the fourth quarter when he threw three interceptions over the course of four Rice drives allowing Arkansas to clinch.
-He finished 12 of 25 for 152 yards with a touchdown and the three picks.
+Rice was fine until the fourth quarter began.
+Arkansas had tied the game on a 26-yard field goal at the end of the third, but Rice quarterback Wiley Green had a ball batted at the line of scrimmage that was intercepted by Jalen Catalon on the Owls’ first drive of the quarter.
+Catalon returned the ball inside the Rice 10 and Smith scored four plays later.

+The Owls followed with a punt and two more Green interceptions on their next three drives.
+Two of Arkansas’ drives in response resulted in Arkansas touchdowns.

 TARGETING TROUBLE

 Arkansas lost both its starting linebackers to targeting penalties.
 Grant Morgan, a preseason All-SEC second-team selection, was ejected with 8:28 left in the first quarter and Bumper Pool was lost midway through the fourth quarter.
 Pool will miss the first half of next week’s game against Texas.

 Also, linebacker Hayden Henry missed the first half against Rice due to his targeting penalty in the second half of last year’s season finale against Alabama.

 THE TAKEAWAY